 An All-Too Common Scenario

-At this point in 2019, the scenario is becoming all too familiar.
+You hear a new story almost every day.
 Cybercriminals use social engineering to bypass technology safeguards and security protection to infiltrate email systems, bank accounts, credit card accounts, member databases, and other areas containing sensitive data.
 The criminals then utilize the data to steal money and identities, create access for future attacks, or in the case of obtaining compromising personal data, as the basis for extortion attempts.
 And the financial results can be devastating.

 How Does This Happen?